-Paul Mitchell The School Denver is accredited by the National Accrediting Commission of Career Arts and Sciences (NACCAS) and recognized by the U.S. Department of Education.
-Each agency requires schools to provide important information regarding outcome rates in the areas of completion, placement, and licensure; however, each agency requires that we provide outcome rates differently.
-NACCAS requires schools to list the outcome rates for the main campus and all additional campuses as a whole.
-In this case, there are no additional campuses.
-NACCAS requires schools to list the outcome rates also by program.
+Paul Mitchell The School Denver is a main campus accredited by the National Accrediting Commission of Career Arts and Sciences (NACCAS) and recognized by the U.S. Department of Education.
+NACCAS requires schools to list the outcome rates for the main campus, and by related programs.
 If you have any questions regarding our outcome rates, please see our Admissions Team for assistance.

-Paul Mitchell The School Denver Performance Statistics for the Calendar Year 2022:
+Paul Mitchell The School Denver Performance Statistics for the Calendar Year 2023:

 Graduation Placement Licensure

-75% 63.16% 100%
+81.42% 62.28% 100%

 Program Rates

 Graduation Placement Licensure

-75% 63.16% 100%
+81.42% 62.28% 100%